Eligibility Criteria and Time Limits for Casual Taxpayer Registration

 Documents Required for Obtaining Casual Taxpayer Registration

 A person seeking casual taxable registration must file FORM GST REG-1 electronically at the GST Portal.
-Certain documents have to be submitted as part of the registration application.
+Additionally, applicants must submit certain documents as part of the registration application.

 Mandatory Documents